alex-aleo/private-token-workshop/README.md

 ## Task 4: Transfer (Private)

-This feature privately transfers tokens between two users by consuming the sender's Token record and producing two new Token records.
-The first is a Token record for the recipient with the amount sent, and the second is a new Token record for the sender with the leftover amount.
+This feature privately transfers tokens between two users by consuming the sender's `Token` record and producing two new `Token` records.
+The first is owned by the recipient with the amount sent, and the second is owned by the sender with any leftover amount.

 ### `transfer_private`:
 This is an `async transition` that is executed offchain and has its corresponding zero-knowledge proof verified onchain.